 Recommendations for Professional Education Students

 While the expectations of the college or computing access can be met by many platforms and software packages, when purchasing technology equipment, students should consider that faculty and staff in the College of Education use iPads and Apple Macintosh computers, and that virtually all hardware and software technology assistance provided through the college is Apple-based or compatible.
-The staff in our Catalyst Technology and Media Services Center will attempt to help students resolve compatibility issues, but are trained to provide Apple-based technical support.
+The staff in our Catalyst Center will attempt to help students resolve compatibility issues and are trained to provide Apple-based technical support.

 The College of Education supports various high-technology, fully-mediated classrooms to help pre-service teachers master skills using new digital technologies.
 These rooms include digital projectors, smart boards, and Apple TVs, in addition to networked computers.